glowing-bear/glowing-bear/README.md

 ### Running the tests
 Glowing Bear uses Karma and Jasmine to run its unit tests.
 To run the tests locally, you will first need to install `npm` on your machine.
 Check out the wonderful [nvm](https://github.com/creationix/nvm) if you don't know it already, it's highly recommended.

-Once this is done, you will need to retrieve the necessary packages for testing Glowing-Bear (first, you might want to use `npm link` on any packages you have already installed globally):
+Once this is done, you will need to retrieve the necessary packages for testing Glowing-Bear (first, you might want to use `npm link` on any packages you have already installed globally) with `npm install`.
+Finally, you can run the unit tests with `npm test`, or the end to end tests with `npm run protractor` (note that the end to end tests assume that a web server is hosting Glowing Bear on `localhost:8000` and that a WeeChat relay is configured on port 9001.)

-`$ npm install`

-Finally, you can run the unit tests:

-`$ npm test`

-Or the end to end tests:
-`$ npm run protractor`

-**Note**: the end to end tests assume that a web server is hosting Glowing Bear on `localhost:8000` and that a WeeChat relay is configured on port 9001.

 ## Contributing